apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 ---
-project.description: Consume messages from Apache Kafka in Akka Streams sources and their commit offsets to Kafka.
+project.description: Consume messages from Apache Kafka in Apache Pekko Streams sources and their commit offsets to Kafka.
 ---
 # Consumer

-A consumer subscribes to Kafka topics and passes the messages into an Akka Stream.
+A consumer subscribes to Kafka topics and passes the messages into an Apache Pekko Stream.

 The underlying implementation is using the `KafkaConsumer`, see @javadoc[Kafka API](org.apache.kafka.clients.consumer.KafkaConsumer) for a description of consumer groups, offsets, and other details.

 ## Choosing a consumer

-Alpakka Kafka offers a large variety of consumers that connect to Kafka and stream data.
+Apache Pekko Connectors Kafka offers a large variety of consumers that connect to Kafka and stream data.
 The tables below may help you to find the consumer best suited for your use-case.

 ### Consumers